Plantar Fasciitis & Football

 In some instances, a problem with the biomechanics of the foot may be contributing to the symptoms of Plantar Fasciitis.
 The findings typically show that the foot may ‘over pronate’.
 This condition involves an excessive rolling of the inner arch of the foot in activities like walking and running.
 Such an instance will lead to increased stress to the Achilles tendon which, according to recent studies, will in turn cause more strain to the Plantar Fascia.
 The use of an insole such as the Dr Foot Sports or Dr Foot Pro Insoles that support the inner arch of the foot can help resolve this situation.

 Any local inflammation or biomedical problem can be addressed by conservative treatments like physiotherapy.
-In this form of treatment, ice packs and doctor-prescribed anti-inflammatory may be used to manage pain of the Plantar Fascia.
+In this form of treatment, ice packs and doctor-prescribed anti-inflammatory tablets may be used to manage pain of the Plantar Fascia.
 Once the pain and swelling has subsided, the patient must help the Plantar Fascia return to its original alignment.
 This can be effectively done by pulling the toes towards the shin and through other exercises that stretches the Plantar Fascia.

 Plantar Fasciitis may also be treated using a procedure called, taping.
 The application of the tape supports the Plantar Fascia and effectively reduces strain which can worsen the condition.